Auckland's leaky pipes lose more water than the city saves

 In fact, it has been above 13 per cent since the start of 2018.

-Watercare said they did not know the rate since, as it needed physical meter readings, which have not been completed since the Covid-19 lockdown was lifted.
+Watercare said it did not know the rate since, as it needed physical meter readings, which have not been completed since the Covid-19 lockdown was lifted.

 Pipes leaking for weeks - Auckland resident